A personal mission statement is a powerful tool for helping you focus on the things that are important for you.

 Boost the Impact by Including Your Subconscious

-Similar interventions are used in many scientifically proven, psychological methods and therapies (for example Zurich resource model, etc.).
+Similar interventions are used in many scientifically proven, psychological methods and therapies (for example, the Zurich resource model).

 The subconscious part of our brain doesn’t understand words or written text.

-This is the reason new years resolutions mostly doesn’t work.
+This is why new years resolutions mostly don’t work.

 If you make a resolution with your conscious part of your brain and you write it down, it is unlikely that your subconscious brain will follow.

-Do you remember on my iceberg example out of my introduction video?
+Do you remember my iceberg example out of my introduction video?

 - touches and